adeptio-project/adeptio/README.md

 More information how to build on specific distribution see at: https://wiki.adeptio.cc/books/building-the-wallet

-**precompiled binaries**
+**Precompiled binaries**

-Precompiled binaries are available at GitHub, see https://github.com/adeptio-project/adeptio/releases
+Available at GitHub, see https://github.com/adeptio-project/adeptio/releases

 # Coin Specifications